Kashu7100/GraspGen/README.md

 ### How do I report a bug or ask more detailed questions?
 Please post a github issue and we will follow up!
 Or feel free to email us.

-### Contributions?
-Contributions are welcome!
-Please submit a PR.

 ## License
 License Copyright © 2025, NVIDIA Corporation & affiliates.
 All rights reserved.